d-codez/Dhruv-Prajapati/README.md

-- 👋 Hi, I’m @PoleStar786
+- 👋 Hi, I’m Dhruv Prajapati
-- 👀 I’m interested in ?
+- 👀 I’m interested in Web Developement.
-- 🌱 I’m currently learning ?
+- 🌱 I’m currently learning technologies for the web developement.
-- 💞️ I’m looking to collaborate on ?
-- 📫 How to reach me ?
+- 📫 How to reach me : prajapatidhruv1110@gmail.com

 <!---
 PoleStar786/PoleStar786 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.